-I guess every part of the world has its own unique surfing language, or surfing terms that are used in their local surfing culture.
+I guess every part of the world has its own unique surfing language or surfer lingo that is used in their local surfing culture.
 South Africans definitely do, that’s for sure.

 We didn’t really realize that we were even doing it- until so many of our guests called us out on it.
 When we shout things like ; ‘Ya, no, lekker bru!
 Check you now now.
 It’s barreling off its tits.’ – it’s only natural that first-timers need a bit of an explanation.
-That’s why we decided to put together a quick list of the most popular South African surf talk.
-This will help minimize confusion when you arrive, and give you a chance to brush up on your Saffa surfing slang before your surf trip.
+That’s why we decided to put together a quick list of the most popular South African surfing terms and surfer lingo.
+This will help minimize confusion when you arrive, and give you a chance to brush up on your Saffa surf talk before your surf holiday.

 Quite a few of these ‘surfer words’ stem from the Afrikaans language.
 Afrikaans is one of South Africa’s official languages, and a large part of the population uses it as their first or second language.
 Chances are, your surf guide will be able to speak Afrikaans, if you’re using South Africa Surf Tours as your surf guide.

 Fun fact: There are 11 officially recognized languages in South Africa, most of which are only spoken here.
 Don’t worry though, English is spoken wherever you go, and all of our signs are in English.

 Hi or hey.
 One of the more popular surfing terms used to greet each other.

 Alone.
 On your own.
 “I don’t like surfing on my ace. ”

 Feeling of excitement or stoke.
 A.K.A: “frothing”.